Texas Buyer Representation Agreements in 2026: When, What, and How

 For the broader context on why this law exists, see my breakdown of SB 1968.

-You can provide access to a property.
-You can let them walk through.
-You can answer basic factual questions that anyone could answer from looking at the MLS.
+Under that showing-only agreement, you can provide access and let them walk through.
+You can answer basic factual questions anyone could pull off the MLS.
+What you can’t do is give advice, share opinions, or advocate.
+That’s the line.

-What REQUIRES a Signed Agreement
+What REQUIRES a Representation Agreement

 • Providing advice about a property